Making Milk Raw Again

 Real milk that has been produced under sanitary and healthy conditions is a safe and healthy food.
 It is important that the cows are healthy (tested free of TB and undulant fever) and do not have any infections (such as mastitis).
 The cows should be eating food appropriate to cows, which is mostly grass, hay or silage, with only a small amount of grain, if any.
 The milk should be full-fat milk, as many important anti-microbial and health-supporting components are in the fat.
 The cows should be milked under sanitary conditions and the milk chilled down immediately.

-Homogenization is a process that breaks down fat molecules in milk so that the cream doesn’t separate from the milk like it does with raw and non-homeginized dairy.
+Homogenization is a process that breaks down fat molecules in milk so that the cream doesn’t separate from the milk like it does with raw and non-homogenized dairy.

 Organic Consumers puts it perfectly: